Bashardeeb97/ProductsManager/README.md

  *******Wine*******

 - any non negative quality level is accepted<br />
-- Wine does not lose quality, but gains every 10 days one quality point until the quality has reached 50.<br />
+- does not lose quality, but gains every 10 days one quality point until the quality has reached 50.<br />
-- Wine does not expire<br />
+- does not expire<br />
-- Wines do not change their price once they have been placed on the shelf
+- does not change their price once they have been placed on the shelf

 More Infos :